South Korea’s Jeongeun Lee6 is No. 1 at US Women’s Open

 Boutier tried to get on No. 18 in two.
 “And then if I made the putt, then it would be best,” she said.
 “But I missed the green, so …”

-Gerina Piller, Jaye Marie Green, Mamiko Higa of Japan, and third-round co-leaders Yu Liu of China and Boutier were tied for fifth.
+Gerina Piller, Jaye Marie Green, Mamiko Higa of Japan, and third-round co-leaders Yu Liu of China and Boutier tied for fifth.
 Piller was the only under par at 68.
 Higa and Liu shot 74s.

 Boutier and Liu, the good friends and former Duke teammates, figured to fight for the title.
 Instead, both threw away chances early as they combined for three bogeys and a double bogey on the first three holes.